2 eggs, large (U.K.)/extra large (N.A.), hard-boiled

 Stir in the soured cream, prawns/shrimps, and peas, and gently heat for a further 2 minutes.

 Break the haddock into small cubes, about 2.5cm (1 inch) and add to the sauce.
 Spoon the mixture into the ovenproof dish.

-Cover the dish and cook in the oven for 20 minutes.
-Remove the cover and cook for a further 10–15 minutes until the top is golden and the sauce is bubbling around the edges.
+Bake in the oven for 30–35 minutes until the top is golden and the sauce is bubbling.

 Fish cakes originated as a means of using up leftovers that otherwise might be thrown away.
 In Mrs Beeton’s Book of Household Management (1859) she lists “the remains of any cold fish” and “cold potatoes” as the main ingredients.
 However, I think they make a delicious dish in their own right.

 Prepares: 4 servings for a light supper or 6 for a lunch